Abdullah007noman/Hands_on-08/README.md

   * Quickselect Algorithm: A variation of quicksort to find the i-th smallest element without fully sorting the array.

 ## How It Works
-  * 1.Quicksort: The array is recursively partitioned around a pivot, sorting the array in ascending order.
+  * Quicksort: The array is recursively partitioned around a pivot, sorting the array in ascending order.
-  * 2.i-th Order Statistic (Quickselect):
+  * i-th Order Statistic (Quickselect):

-Instead of sorting the entire array, Quickselect focuses on finding the desired element by partially partitioning the array.
+       * Instead of sorting the entire array, Quickselect focuses on finding the desired element by partially partitioning the array.

-This reduces unnecessary computation and improves efficiency.
+       * This reduces unnecessary computation and improves efficiency.

-## Example Usage
-The script includes an example to demonstrate its functionality.
-For an input array [3, 6, 8,nd i = 4, the program finds the element that would be at index 4` if the array were sorted.